dhylands/rshell/README.rst

 2-tuple.
 In the case of a tuple the expansion will element[0], with element[1] being an arbitrary help string.

-The macro name and expansion string may not contain whitespace.
+The macro name must conform to Python rules for dict keys.
+The expansion string may not contain newline characters.
 Multi-line expansions are supported by virtue of rshell's ; operator: see the mv macro below.

 The expansion string may contain argument specifiers compatible with the Python string format operator.
 This enables arguments passed to the macro